everit-org/osgi-webconsole-threadviewer/README.md

 osgi-webconsole-threadviewer
 ============================

-A webconsole plugin that shows the threads of the JVM and the snapshot of the stack of the threads
+A webconsole plugin that shows the threads with their stacktraces.